BurningFirePlayz/playvselo/README.md

-A discord bot specifically made for the VA PlayVS Server Made by Phxenix and forked by Paino If you have any questions feel free to contact me on Discord.
+A discord bot specifically made for the VA PlayVS Server Made by Phxenix and forked by rbbi If you have any questions feel free to contact me on Discord.

 ## Features include